Welcome Laurier members!

 Pension-related events: If you have a change that impacts your pension, such as a leave of absence or the start of your retirement, you will continue to notify Laurier.
 They will inform UPP, and we’ll provide any pension details or next steps you need.

-Non-pension benefits: Your other employee benefits, such as health and dental, will continue to be provided by Laurier and its benefit carriers.
+Non-pension benefits: Your other employee benefits, such as health and dental, continue to be provided by Laurier and its benefit carriers.
 These benefits are not impacted by the pension transition.
 When UPP refers to your “benefits”, we are speaking specifically about your pension benefits.

 Some provisions of the Laurier Plan differ under UPP.
 To help you understand how the two plans align – including details about retirement planning, eligibility for common-law spouses, support for your loved ones, and more – you can refer to the Laurier Pre-conversion Guide.